4 evergreen strategies for social media growth

 Taking a deeper look at the followers’ number is one of the easiest ways to measure your social media growth.
 You don’t even need an external tool for it.

-However, when it comes to social media growth the followers’ count is often considered a vanity metric.
+The number of followers is often considered a vanity metric.
 It’s not an all-encompassing measurement and doesn’t tell anything about your social media health.

 The second social media growth metric is much more valuable.
 Tracking your social media reach will tell you how many might have seen your content.
 The more people you reach, the more you can boost your brand awareness.
 And that’s one of the most important aspects of social media for business.

-And thirdly, engagement rates can be an indicator of social media growth as well.
+And thirdly, engagement rates can be an indicator of growth as well.
 Many companies pay so much attention to the hard numbers that they forget about the very nature of social media – being social.

 Word-of-mouth marketing is the most effective form of promoting your business, yet it’s also most difficult to achieve.
 But with evergreen social growth strategies, you’ll be able to implement it as well.